Last Updated on March 9, 2023

 This is an inherently interdisciplinary field, and depending on which area you would like to focus in, expertise in complementary areas related to sports and wellness will be required if not incredibly useful.
 For this reason, a master’s degree in sport psychology could be an attractive addition for individuals with a foundation in psychology who are already educated in fields like exercise science, kinesiology, athletic administration, or sport management.

 An advanced degree in sport psychology equips graduates with bona fide credentials that can be applied to the broad–and growing–sports industry, while also teaching a valuable skill set that is applicable across the business world and beyond.
 For those who are passionate about sports, this degree could make the difference in qualifying yourself for the career you have always dreamed of.

-What is Required for Acceptance into a Master’s degree Program in Sport Psychology?
+What is Required for Acceptance into a Master’s in Sport Psychology Program?

 The vast majority of universities and schools require a bachelor’s degree with a GPA over 3.0 to be considered for a master’s degree in sport psychology along with GRE test results.
 Prior fields of study are not restricted to be accepted into most programs, though some schools do have some prerequisite courses.
 Professional experience in a related field is generally preferred but not required.
 Keep in mind that some programs are highly competitive while others are able to accept the majority of their applicants.